Toowoomba Bypass: Route description

+State-controlled road

+The Toowoomba Second Range Crossing is a state-controlled national road (number 319).

 Tolls

-The Toowoomba Bypass is a Toll road only between Mort Street and Toowoomba Connection Road, with one toll point located just east of the Mort Street Interchange.
+The Toowoomba Bypass is tolled between Mort Street and Helidon Spa, with the single toll point located just east of the Mort Street interchange near the New England Highway overpass.
 It is a free-flow system requiring an electronic toll tag (e-TAG).
 It is mandatory for heavy vehicles to use the toll road unless they have a destination in Toowoomba or Warwick.

 Even though the bypass is tolled, it is owned and operated by the Department of Transport and Main Roads (TMR).
 Transurban Queensland provides tolling service on the bypass on behalf of TMR.